Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Understanding Brain Fog

 Brain fog is not a formal diagnosis.
-It is a patient-friendly term for symptoms such as slow thinking, poor focus, forgetfulness, mental heaviness, difficulty processing information, or reduced clarity.
+It is a patient-friendly term used to describe symptoms such as slow thinking, poor focus, forgetfulness, mental heaviness, difficulty processing information, or reduced mental clarity.

 At JHN, we do not dismiss brain fog as vague or imaginary.
-We evaluate sleep, stress, mood, medical contributors, medications, neurological symptoms, and cognitive red flags together.
+We evaluate sleep, stress, mood, medical contributors, medications, neurological symptoms, and cognitive warning signs together as part of Brain Fog Treatment in Gurgaon.

 Quick Check: Could This Be Brain Fog?